 - auto contains several hundred simulations and will run in about half a day on a modern workstation.
-This is run every night here in Lexington. - Slow includes simulations with the large H2 and Fe II atoms and takes several days to run. - Programs show how to use the code as a subroutine of larger programs.
+This is run every night here in Lexington. - Slow includes simulations with the large $H_2$ and Fe II atoms and takes several days to run. - Programs show how to use the code as a subroutine of larger programs.

-Use the Perl script runall.pl to run all simulations in the auto test suite.
+Use the Perl script run\parallel.pl to run all simulations in the auto test suite.
+The script contains detailed instructions for using it in various ways.
 This is an important step in setting up the code since it confirms that you have a valid version.
 A code as large as Cloudy is likely to discover bugs in a compiler especially when highly optimized code is produced.